Cronos EVM Docs

 Account Abstraction simplifies blockchain interactions by allowing smart contracts to serve as user accounts, merging contract capabilities with account management.
 The Titan upgrade opens the door for Account Abstraction to become reality on Cronos Testnet.
 Account Abstraction opens up possibilities for numerous use cases such as multi-signature transactions, social recovery, contract whitelisting, custom gas tokens, subsidizing gas fees, and much more.
 It expands the use-case potential of DApps and enables a more intuitive user experience.

-• User Operations, serve as a new type of transaction object containing additional data, allows for custom transaction and security configurations.
+• User Operations: A new transaction object type that includes additional data, allowing for custom transaction and security configurations.

-• JSON-RPC API debug_traceCall, allows for the simulation of User Operations before their actual execution on the chain.
+• JSON-RPC API debug_traceCall: Enables simulation of User Operations before they are executed on-chain.

-• Bundlers serve as crucial nodes that bundle unsigned User Operations into a single package for signing and subsequent publication on the mainnet.
+• Bundlers: Crucial nodes that bundle unsigned User Operations into a single package for signing and subsequent publication on the mainnet.
 Bundlers estimate transaction fees.

-Native account abstraction is still at an experimental stage on Cronos, not yet suitable for production use case.
-However, there are application-level account abstraction solutions available for developers who need AA functionality now, such as Cometh.
-Please contact Cronos Labs if you would like to be introduced to the relevant developer tool platforms.
+Account Abstraction is natively supported on Cronos, and developers can leverage these features for their own use cases.
+There are also application-level account abstraction solutions available for developers who need Account Abstraction functionality now, such as .
+Please contact if you would like to be introduced to the relevant developer tool platforms.

 Send a UserOperation using userop.js